Posts Tagged ‘Big Rainbow’

 Planting Tomato Seeds Today

 Today was a day for tending to my tomatoes.
-Between planting tomato seeds, re-potting seedlings and transfering larger seedlings to the garden, it’s been busy.
+Between planting tomato seeds, re-potting seedlings and transferring larger seedlings to the garden, it’s been busy.
 But a fun kind of busy, because the weather was gorgeous and it was nice being out in the fresh air and sunshine.

 Tomato Varieties – Re-Potted

 OK, first was transplanting some small tomato plants up.
 These were seeds I planted about 3 weeks ago, and they were growing very strongly.
-These were Supersweet 100icon, a hybrid indeterminate red cherry tomato.
+These were Supersweet 100, a hybrid indeterminate red cherry tomato.
 Since I had 3 Supersweet 100 plants, I am running an experiment.
 One I planted into its final container outside with the rest of the tomato plants.
 Another I planted up to the next container size and left outside in a location with bright indirect light.
 The final I planted to the next container size up, and I am keeping it inside, on a south-facing windowsill.

 My next plant was a surprise.
 Some of my 10-year old seeds for White Bush sprouted and one of the seedlings was going for the sky!
 White Bush is, I believe, a determinate with ivory-colored skin and flesh; I didn’t save a whole lot of information on it so I am not sure (oops).
 It’s an open-pollinated tomato.
 So, I planted the strong one by itself the next container side up, and thinned the remaining to the two strongest and placed then together in the next container size up.